 How do I get a copy of a report?

 All reports generated by the Medford Township Police Department have to first go through a series of reviews to ensure accuracy and the quality of the reports.
 Most reports are available through our records bureau after 7 business days from the date of the event.
 However, there are certain reports that, by their nature, are very involved and may take additional time.
 To obtain a report, it is first advisable to call ahead to see if in fact the report is ready for you.
 Please be prepared to provide the Records Clerk with the incident number that was provided to you by the officer or at the very least, the date/time/location of the incident.
 Should the report be available, the records clerk can make the necessary copies for you and inform you of how to pick up your copy.
 Please call the Medford Township Police Records Bureau at (609) 654-5833 during normal business hours, Monday through Friday, 8:30 AM to 4:30 PM.
 You may also obtain a copy of your motor vehicle accident report online by visiting policereports.us.
 Their link is located on our HOME page.

 Where is the Medford Township Police Department Records Bureau?

 The Records Bureau is on the first floor of the Public Safety Center located at 91 Union Street, Medford NJ 08055.
-Enter the Public Safety Center at the Main Entrance and proceed to the far left window.
+Enter the Police Administration Building at the Main Entrance and proceed to the far left window.